HOTEL ON THE PARK

 Be savvy

-This is definitely a place for bathtime before bedtime
+This is definitely a place for bathtime before bedtime.

 Be smitten

-Sleek quarters made for wicked weekends
+Sleek quarters made for wicked weekends.

-Baths (and beds) for every mood
+Baths and beds for every mood

-The Josiah Strachan room comes with with oriental-style ornaments and gold and black striped wallpaper, The William Clifford is themed around the nearby racecourse while The Richard Ware has a seaside feel and is populated by a series of ornamental wader birds.
+The Josiah Strachan room comes with gold and black striped wallpaper and a state-of-the-art whirlpool bath.
+William Clifford is themed around the nearby racecourse while Richard Ware has a nautical Cape Cod feel.
+There’s a four-poster in The Duke of Wellington suite and even a massaging bed in The Thomas Phipps Thomas bedroom.

-If your idea of heaven is bathtime rather than bedtime, this is the place for you.
-Proprietor Darryl Gregory is big on bathrooms, and boy does he have some fabulous ones to choose from.
+heaven is bathtime rather than bedtime, this is the place for you.
+Hotel on the Park is big on bathrooms, and there are some fabulous ones to choose from.

-Thomas Phipps Thomas has an aromatherapy/ chromatherapy bath that lights up the water and releases a concoction of aromatherapy oils to suit your mood.
-Joseph Pitt has a double whirlpool bath designed in such a way that it’s impossible to sink under the water should you nod off, as well as a separate double power shower.
-Some rooms even have giant rubber ducks.
+aromatherapy / chromatherapy bath that lights up the water and releases aromatherapy oils to suit your mood.
+Joseph Pitt has a double whirlpool bath and a separate double power shower.

 You could easily be forgiven for skipping dinner in favour of a long soak, but it's well worth dining downstairs.
-Parker’s Brasserie is smartly furnished in black and white, pictures of singing waiters adorn the walls, the bar glints with glass and as you tuck into your slow braised shank of Cotswold lamb you can admire a mural of the view across to Cheltenham’s famous Pump Room.
+Smartly furnished Parker’s Brasserie is just the place to

 But then no one would blame you if you spent your entire break here in your bedroom.
 Room service, anyone?

-Hotel on the Park was reviewed for Room for Romance by Tasha Munro
+Hotel on the Park was reviewed for

 Click on any picture to enlarge it and move through the gallery.